PyO3/pyo3/guide/src/class.md

 {
     let obj_ref = obj.borrow(); // Get PyRef
     assert_eq!(obj_ref.num, 3);
-    // You cannot get PyRefMut unless all PyRef drop assert!(obj.try_borrow_mut().is_err());
+    // You cannot get PyRefMut unless all PyRefs are dropped assert!(obj.try_borrow_mut().is_err());
 }
 {
     let mut obj_mut = obj.borrow_mut(); // Get PyRefMut
     obj_mut.num = 5;
-    // You cannot get PyRef unless all PyRefMut drop assert!(obj.try_borrow().is_err());
+    // You cannot get any other refs until the PyRefMut is dropped assert!(obj.try_borrow().is_err());
 }
 // You can convert `&PyCell` to Python object